sirCamp/ManagementAndAnalysisOfPhysicsDatasetsB/README.md

-# ManagementAndAnalysisOfPhysicsDatasetsB
+# Management and Analysis of Physics Datasets (Mod.
+B)
-lectures for Management and Analysis of Physics Datasets course Msc in Physic of Data @ University of Padua
+Teaching Assistant Lectures for laboratorory of Management and Analysis of Physics Datasets course of Msc in Physic of Data @UniPD